-The agreement in principle is subject, among other things, to the negotiation and filing of a Chapter 11 plan of reorganization for Paddock incorporating the terms of such agreement (the "Plan"), acceptance of the Plan by at least 75% of Paddock's current asbestos claimants voting on such Plan, and confirmation of the Plan by the Bankruptcy Court and approval of the injunction in favor of Paddock and the Company Protected Parties by the United States District Court for the District of Delaware ("District Court").
+The agreement in principle is subject to, among other things, the negotiation and filing of a Chapter 11 plan of reorganization for Paddock incorporating the terms of such agreement (the "Plan"), acceptance of the Plan by at least 75% of Paddock's current asbestos claimants voting on such Plan, and confirmation of the Plan by the Bankruptcy Court and approval of the injunction in favor of Paddock and the Company Protected Parties by the United States District Court for the District of Delaware ("District Court").
 On the effective date of the Plan, the Settlement Consideration will be provided and Asbestos Claims against Paddock and the Company Protected Parties will be permanently enjoined.

-In connection with the agreement in principle, the Company has recorded a charge of \$154 million related to its potential liability under the Paddock support agreement as a recognizable subsequent event in the Company's consolidated results of operations for the quarter ended March 31, 2021, primarily related to an increase to Paddock's asbestos reserve estimate in consideration for the channeling injunction to be included in Paddock's Plan protecting Company Protected Parties from Asbestos Claims, as well as certain other adjustments to Paddock's assets and liabilities, including estimated professional fees and expenses to be incurred in confirming and implementing the Plan.
+In connection with the agreement in principle, the Company has recorded a charge of \$154 million related to its potential liability under the Paddock support agreement as a recognizable subsequent event in the Company's consolidated results of operations for the quarter ended March 31, 2021, primarily related to an increase to Paddock's asbestos reserve estimate in consideration for the channeling injunction to be included in the Plan protecting Company Protected Parties from Asbestos Claims, as well as certain other adjustments to Paddock's assets and liabilities, including estimated professional fees and expenses to be incurred in confirming and implementing the Plan.
+This charge was recorded to Other income (expense), net on the Condensed Consolidated Results of Operations.

 Several risks and uncertainties remain related to Paddock's Chapter 11 case that could have a material adverse effect on the Company's business, consolidated financial condition, results of operations and cash flows, including the total costs of the Chapter 11 proceeding, and the length of time necessary to confirm a Plan, and the possibility that Paddock will be unsuccessful in confirming such Plan or that such Plan does not ultimately become effective.
-The Paddock support agreement liability of \$625 million recorded on the Company's March 31, 2021 condensed consolidated balance sheet as required under applicable accounting standards is the Company's best estimate based on the facts and circumstances that exist at the Form 10-Q filing date.
-These risk factors are discussed further in Part II Item 1A-"Risk Factors."
+The Paddock support agreement liability of \$625 million recorded on the Company's June 30, 2021 Condensed Consolidated Balance Sheet as required under applicable accounting standards is the Company's best estimate based on the facts and circumstances that exist at the Form 10-Q filing date.
+These risk factors are discussed further in Part II, Item 1A-"Risk Factors."